alain-treesong/amiga_coding_in_amos/README.md

 Unless otherwise stated, the repository programs are written for a (almost) vanilla Amga 500 with 512KB of chip memory and 512KB of memory.

-Amos programs are not in plain text : they can contains data sets called "Amos banks".
+Amos programs are not in plain text : they can contain data sets called "Amos banks".
 A program in Amos format (.amos extension) and a full text version (without any banks) will be provided for each example.